jobrachem/skewsamp/README.md

 ### Chakraborti N estimation

-- `estimate_n_chak` estimate N based on two pilot samples
+- `n_locshift` estimate N based on two pilot samples
-- `resample_n_chak` compute a number of resamples and estimate N for each of them.
+- `resample_n_locshift` compute a number of resamples and estimate N for each of them.
 You get a distribution of N estimates based on a single set of pilot samples.